≡ Menu

 Origin of the Chinese Shar-Pei.

 It really shouldn’t come as a HUGE surprise that a dog named the Chinese Shar-Pei would have its origins in China.
-So, in this respect, knowing where the Shar-Pei first came into existence is pretty easy.
+So, in this respect, knowing where the Shar-Pei first came into existence is pretty straightforward.
+Some folks believe the Chinese Shar-Pei dog breed may date back to 200 BC!

 The problem is…

-In this report, the Federation Cynologique Internationale describes him as “an alert, compact dog, medium in size and substance” – which is an eloquent way of saying that he is not fat, he’s just big boned and while he may look cute, this dog is TOUGH!
+In this report, the Federation Cynologique Internationale describes him as “an alert, compact dog, medium in size and substance” – which is an eloquent way of saying that he is not fat, he’s just big-boned, and while he may look cute, this dog is TOUGH!

 The Shar-Pei puppies…

-Fall into the non-sporting category of dog and they are theorized to have some DNA in common with a now extinct breed of wolf that was found in high altitude areas within China itself.
+They fall into the non-sporting category of dog and are theorized to have some DNA in common with a now-extinct breed of wolf found in high-altitude areas within China.
+So, make no mistake, Chinese Shar-Peis are fighting dogs, a territorial breed generally considered a “one man” animal.

 Ironically…

-That a Japanese man named Matgo Law appealed to America through the power of the media to save the breed, and managed to smuggle two hundred Shar-Peis into the States.
+At this time, a Japanese man named Matgo Law appealed to America through the power of the media to save the breed and smuggled two hundred Shar-Peis into the States.
+His actions are believed to have held the species, and thanks to him, most American Shar-Peis here today are the great-great-great descendants of those dogs.

 Because of this split in the family…

-There are now two differing types of Shar-Pei
+There are now two differing types of Shar-Pei.

 (although this is not an official designation by the Federation Cynologique)

-This is a vague reference to their appearance, since the western branch of dog breed is bred for its loose skin while the eastern dogs are still working animals, or in some places, they are still used for fighting, even though the rest of us might perceive it to be barbaric.
+This is a vague reference to their appearance since the western branch of the dog breed is bred for its loose skin while the eastern dogs are still working animals, or in some places, they are still used for fighting, even though the rest of us might perceive it to be barbaric.

-Which bring us to the question,
+This brings us to the question…

-why are Shar-Peis so wrinkly?
+Why are Shar-Peis so wrinkly?

 And as it turns out…